ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p6-t1-gh-cli.md

 Suggestions.

 * It may be `gh-repo-delete [org/repo]` that deletes the specified remote repo or something similar.
-* Another idea: `gh-repo-rename org/reponame newname` changes the name of the repo to `org/newname`
+* Another idea: `gh-repo-rename org/reponame newname` changes the name of the repo to `org/newname` .
+See <https://docs.github.com/en/rest/reference/repos#update-a-repository>

+{% comment%}
+this is possible with the GitHub API by sending a PATCH request to /repos/{owner}/{repo} and specifying a different name parameter (docs).

+gh api -X PATCH --raw-field name=new-name repos/account-name/current-name

+{% endcomment%}
 ## References

 * [Apuntes de gh]({{site.baseurl}}/tema1-introduccion/gh.html)